 - 1/3 cup vegan parm, very finely chopped or grated

-to make the cultured cheese
+to make the cultured cashew cheese homemade ravioli filling

 - Place the soaked and drained cashews into a Vitamix.
 Add just enough water so it covers the cashews (about one cup).